Encouraging Independent Play

 3. Don’t Interrupt:

 When you’re watching your little one play successfully on their own, it can be tough to leave them alone.
-You want to praise them and ask about their play, which is totally normal.
+You want to praise them and ask about their play, which is a totally normal Montessori parent instinct.
 However, to do so would interrupt their progress, which breaks their concentration and may actually frustrate them.
 Instead, we suggest you hang back until playtime is up.
 After that, feel free to praise them for their great play and ask lots of questions about how your little one spent their time!

 4. Stay Strong:

 Setting boundaries with little ones can be challenging!
-It feels harsh or hurtful to tell your little one “no” when you do not want to play or have set aside time for yourself.
-However, it’s actually really important for both you and them to keep those boundaries firm.
+It feels harsh or hurtful to tell your little one “no.” However, it’s actually really important for both of you to keep those boundaries firm.
 Montessori parents have a lot on their plate, and by keeping your boundaries strong, you’re helping yourself as well as reminding your little one that in early childhood education they will not always be able to rely on you for engagement!
-If your little one would rather be around you while you perform tasks than play, that is their choice–just make sure to stick with yours.
-You can also move their play in closer to you, if that makes them feel more connected to you, so long as they understand that it will only be them playing.
+If your little one would rather be around you while you perform tasks than play, that is their choice — just make sure to stick with yours.
+You can also move their play closer to you, if that makes them feel more connected to you, so long as they understand that it will only be them playing.

 5. Explore Other Methods of Connection:

-There are worlds of other activities which you can perform with your little one that aren’t specifically play!
-Books, puzzles, games, walks and even basic conversations are all amazing ways to connect with your little one while still honoring their independent playtime.
+There are worlds of other activities which you can perform with your little one at this stage in their child development that aren’t specifically play!
+Books, puzzles, games, walks, and even basic conversations are all amazing ways to connect with your little one while still honoring their independent playtime.

 6. Do a Toy Refresher: